Rustam Singh (poet): Life and career

 Rustam Singh was born in Jadla, a village in Nawanshehr district in the state of Punjab, India, where his father had been allotted land after he migrated from Gobindpura in district Gujrat of present-day Pakistan during partition of India in 1947.
 Later, the family settled in Tohana town in Haryana, where he got his early school and college education.
 In his teens, he was a mechanic, a lathe operator and a welder for a short period.
-Later, in his twenties, he was an army officer for a few years before he resigned from the army and got back to the academics.
+Later, in his twenties, he was an army officer for five years.
+He was a Captain when he resigned from the army and got back to the academics.

 He holds an M.Phil.
 (Gold Medal) and a Ph.D. degree in political science and political philosophy, respectively, from Panjab University, Chandigarh.
 He was awarded the University Grants Commission (UGC) Junior Research Fellowship (October 1986 – September 1988) and then a Senior Research Fellowship (October 1988 – September 1991) to carry out work for his M.Phil. and Ph.D. degrees.
 The title of his Ph.D. thesis was "Status of Violence in the Marxist Theory of Revolution: From Marx to Mao".

 Over the years, Rustam Singh has held the following research and editorial positions, among others: